sasabosnic/rgz/setup.md

 If you're curious about the sticker, here is how it found me:

 > [RZ](https://mobile.twitter.com/romanzolotarev/status/925424605367623680
-"31 Oct 2017"): Hi <a href="https://mobile.twitter.com/FiLiS">@FiLiS</a>,
-where can I buy those wonderful RUN BSD stickers?
+"31 Oct 2017"): Hi @FiLiS, where can I buy those wonderful RUN BSD stickers?

 > [FiLiS](https://mobile.twitter.com/FiLiS/status/925425396941770755
 "31 Oct 2017"): > you can't.
 You can DM me your address and I'll